fbpx

 “Our employees are like family!”

-“They’ll never leave, we’ve been through so much! together”.
+“They’ll never leave.
+We’ve been through so much! together”.

-While it’s a shame when they do leave, their absence doesn’t have to hurt your business and there’s plenty you can do to ensure you’re well-prepared to cope when they do!
+While it’s a shame when they do leave, their absence doesn’t have to hurt your business, and there’s plenty you can do to ensure you’re well-prepared to cope when they do!

-4 steps in building your recruitment and retention plan:
+Four steps in building your recruitment and retention plan:

 1. Succession planning

-Every gas, electrical, heating or plumbing company, whether large or small, needs to consider succession planning.
+Every gas, electrical, heating, or plumbing company, whether large or small, needs to consider succession planning.
 Unfortunately, very few do.

 “Multiple studies reflect the fact that providing flexibility to employees results in fewer sick hours, greater employee happiness, higher productivity and less stress.”